COVID-19 Shoot Guidelines

 5.4 If the Model shall withdraw from a confirmed assignment for any reason prior to completion, SR reserves the right to withhold indefinitely all fees for that assignment for damages.
 The Client is permitted to use any images and/or footage from the completed part of the assignment.

 5.5 The Model understands that within the usage agreed, the Client may change or edit images or footage.
-They may be cut, edited, added to and/or combined with text or other footage/images/graphics and modified or altered without the Models knowledge or approval.
+They may be cut, edited, added to and/or combined with text, other footage/images/graphics and modified or altered without the Models knowledge or approval.

 5.6 The Model gives consent for SR to negotiate and agree on the Models behalf, to any extra usages which may arise following any jobs secured by SR for the Model during the course of this agreement, even after this agreement has been terminated.
 It is the Models responsibility to notify SR of any exclusive contracts the Model may have entered in to with any competing products prior to or following a job done through SR which would preclude them from any further usage being agreed.